 You can also create your own illegal tilings by disabling auto-fill and adding tiles one by one.

-I built a computer using a Motorola 68008 microprocessor in Tom Hayes' digital electronics class at the Harvard Extension school in 1997 (pictured below).
+I built a computer using a Motorola 68008 microprocessor in Tom Hayes' digital electronics class at the Harvard Extension school (pictured below).
 Once I had the thing wired up properly, I programmed it in machine language to draw Penrose tiles on an oscilloscope, with a user interface consisting of the four buttons on the lower right.
 Later I refined the program using an assembly language interface that downloaded the code onto a RAM chip.
 The four buttons reset the display to a wide diamond, allowed the user to select an edge on the perimeter of the tiling, and added a wide or narrow diamond to the selected edge.
 Then the code filled in all the tiles that were determined by the rules.
 The program was basically a loop that drew a bunch of lines over and over, while the user buttons triggered interrupts and changed the data.
 My computer was so awesome that it achieved immortality, meaning I didn't have to disassemble it when the class was over.

 Oscilloscope image by Elborgo - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=2841283